dazuma/toys/README.md

 TTY.
 Finally, if your `.toys.rb` files are growing too large or complicated, you can replace them with `.toys` directories that contain tool definitions in separate files.
-Such directories are versatile, letting you organize your tool definitions, along with shared code, normal Ruby classes, and even data files for use by tools.
+Such directories are versatile, letting you organize your tool definitions, along with shared code, normal Ruby classes, tests, and even data files for use by tools.

 Unlike most command line frameworks, Toys is *not primarily* designed to help you build and ship a custom command line executable written in Ruby.
 However,